 A summative assessment will be completed at mid-point and at the end of the internship year.
-The Coordinating Supervisor, Training Director, and, if applicable, Rotation Supervisor will meet with interns to discuss their performance.
+The direct supervisors and the training director will meet with interns to discuss their performance.
 In this feedback session, differences between their views and their supervisor's appraisals may surface and, in most cases, are resolved through discussion.
 The intern and the supervisors sign the written evaluation to acknowledge that the evaluation has been discussed and then forward it to the doctoral program's Training Director.
 Based on the evaluations, interns and their Coordinating Supervisor may modify their training plan to better meet their training needs and the training program's requirements.
 If interns disagree with the evaluation, they need to put their objection in writing.
 Their response will be attached to the evaluation in their file and will be presented to the Internship Training Director and their doctoral program.
 Interns will also be asked to evaluate the program and their supervisors at the time of their evaluation.